 [Section 53 amended by No. 4 of 2002 s.
 30 and 32(1).]

-54. Liability of dealer for offences by employees etc.
+54. Dealer’s liability for offences by employees etc.

 (1) Notwithstanding any other law or rule of law, where any person in the capacity of yard manager or salesperson employed or engaged by a dealer or otherwise in the capacity as an employee of a dealer commits an offence against this Act, the dealer is guilty of an offence against this Act in like manner as the yard manager, salesperson or employee (whether or not the offence was committed without the dealer’s authority or contrary to the dealer’s orders or instructions) and may be proceeded against and convicted accordingly unless he proves that he had no knowledge of the commission of the offence and could not, by the exercise of due diligence, have prevented the commission of the offence.